leandromoreira/fake-as-fuck/README.md

   return full_name
 ```

-I decided to use selinium so changing the `User-Agent` and simulating a human like typing experience would be possible:
+I decided to use selenium so changing the `User-Agent` and simulating a human-like typing experience would be possible:

 ```python
 from selenium import webdriver